 The music of a healthy heart

-This month Kalispell Regional Healthcare is adding a new procedure to help patients who are at high risk for stroke.
-As of February 12, the Watchman procedure will be added to an already comprehensive list of cardiac services at Rocky Mountain Heart & Lung.
-This minimally invasive surgery is aptly named after the main component of the procedure, an implant called the Watchman device.
+Early in 2018 Kalispell Regional Healthcare added a new procedure to help patients who are at high risk for stroke.
+The Watchman procedure is the latest addition to an already comprehensive list of cardiac services offered by providers at Rocky Mountain Heart & Lung.
+This minimally-invasive surgery is aptly named after the main component of the procedure, an implant called the Watchman device.

 To understand the benefits of this device, it’s important to understand a little bit about the heart’s function.
 A healthy heart beats with a regular rhythm, like a musical conductor keeping time for the entire body.
 It thumps in the background, keeping the blood flowing and moving oxygen to the organs, lungs and brain.

 Now, compare that beautiful music to the sounds heard on the first day of middle school band class when the conductor is absent: a collection of poorly timed honks and squeaks played by inexperienced musicians.
 There is no melody and certainly no harmony.
 This discord is similar to what the body goes through when affected by atrial fibrillation (AFib).

 Patients with AFib experience an irregular, usually rapid, heartbeat.
 The heart’s upper chambers (atrias) beat out of sync with the lower chambers (ventricles) and commonly cause an increased risk of stroke, among other serious problems.
 When the beat is off, blood clots are prone to form in the heart and can be released into the bloodstream.
 The major concern for these patients is a blockage in the brain, or a stroke.

 Simply put, the Watchman device closes the door to the area where clots form during AFib – keeping dangerous clots out of the bloodstream and the brain.
 With the intruding clots behind a locked door, the symphony can play on, with the heart keeping time as the conductor once again.